free5gc/free5gc.github.io/docs/blog/IntroduceKubernetesAndDeploymentfree5GConKubernetesWithHelm/main.md

 In essence, this intricate interplay of nodes, services, and orchestration elements underscores the dynamism and efficiency inherent to the Kubernetes ecosystem.
 Through these interlocking mechanisms, the platform optimizes resource utilization, ensures effective communication, and enables the seamless execution of applications across a distributed infrastructure.

 ### Master Nodes
 We've now explored all the scalable components and the task runner.
-Undoubtedly, to orchestrate and oversee everything, a central command hub is necessary – this is referred to as the master mode.
+Undoubtedly, to orchestrate and oversee everything, a central command hub is necessary – this is referred to as the master node.
 Although direct intervention within these nodes isn't typically required to ensure the seamless operation of the entire system, it's still beneficial for you to grasp a basic understanding of its functionality.
 #### API server
 It determines which interface among all nodes can be externally accessed.
 Any subsequent commands you execute will be channeled through this service to the designated node or pod.
 Furthermore, essential cluster information can also be obtained from this service.
 #### Scheduler